-(b) No portion of a garage, bonus room, cabana, ~~accessory~~, or any other structure on the property may be used as a dwelling for any person other than the occupants of the primary residence, and their family members of the first or second degree of affinity or consanguinity, other than ~~a guest room for no longer than 1 month, as a short term (no longer than 1 month) guest room.~~
+(b) No portion of a garage, bonus room, cabana, accessory, or any other structure on the property may be used as a dwelling for any person other than the occupants of the primary residence, and their family members of the first or second degree of affinity or consanguinity, other than as a short term (no longer than 1 month) guest room.

-(c) An attached or detached dwelling may be provided, without ~~mental~~ charge, to domestic or agricultural workers providing services to the residents of the primary residence or for farm and livestock care on the property.
+(c) An attached or detached dwelling may be provided, without mental charge, to domestic or agricultural workers providing services to the residents of the primary residence or for farm and livestock care on the property.

-(d) There must be a fire hydrant within 450 feet of a detached dwelling, or an 8-inch water line must be ~~had~~installed.
+(d) There must be a fire hydrant within 450 feet of a detached dwelling, or an 8-inch water line must be laid.